c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

 syntax on     " Enables syntax highlighting based on file extension.
 ```

-> **WARNING:** Avoid using `mouse=a` during the exam!
+> __WARNING__: Don't use `set mouse=a` during the exam!
 >
-> The remote exam workstations are more latent than the Killer Shell simulation environments, making mouse interactions in Vim unreliable.
-Use the mouse only for scrolling, and perform all editing with Vim's keyboard shortcuts.
+> The remote exam workstations have higher latency than the Killer Shell simulation environment, making mouse interactions in Vim slow and unreliable.
+Use the mouse only for scrolling.
+For editing and text selection, rely on Vim's Visual mode and line-jump commands instead.

 Copy the file to the remote node for the exam question (for example, `node01`):